rsharifnasab/complex-network-analysis/README.md

 ## Use

-Feel free to explore different files. there is a main function to demo capabilities of each file.
-There is also a `main.py` which load dataset and perform all kind of tasks on it!
+Feel free to explore different files.
+There is a main function to demo the capabilities of each component.
+There is also a `main.py` which load the dataset and perform all kind of tasks on it!

 ```sh
 cd src